JiapengLi/lorawan-parser/README.md

 Before you send pull request, please try to make your code keep same style as the original one.

 # License
+lorawan-paser and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+Check LICENSE.txt for more information.

 parson, AES, CMAC have its own licenses.
-Please follow links below to know the details.
+Please follow links below to get the details.

-*lorawan-paser has no license yet, to be defined.*

 # Acknowledgement